TheDragonary/Anti-Andrew-Discord-Bot/README.md

 ----------------------------

 # BEFORE YOU USE THIS
-This bot REQUIRES [Andrew Bot](https://github.com/SpookedDoor/Andrew-Discord-Bot).
-You can manually modify the code to make it respond to anybody, or a similar bot, but by default, you NEED to have Andrew in your server for this bot to work, as he only responds to Andrew as-is.
+~~This bot REQUIRES [Andrew Bot](https://github.com/SpookedDoor/Andrew-Discord-Bot).
+You can manually modify the code to make it respond to anybody, or a similar bot, but by default, you NEED to have Andrew in your server for this bot to work, as he only responds to Andrew as-is.~~

+Bot is still best used with Andrew-Bot, but as of now he doesn't respond to Andrew anymore.
+But either way, he's gonna be able to respond to both Andrew AND others.

 Well, now for the content warning; Like Andrew-Bot, this bot was made as an inside-joke and it can say some hella out of pocket offensive shit.
 Also, unlike Andrew, this is purely a LLM as of writing this, and it will probably stay that way.